zio/zio-sbt/docs/index.md

 title: "ZIO SBT"
 ---

-_ZIO SBT_ is an sbt plugin for ZIO projects.
+_ZIO SBT_ contains multiple sbt plugins that are useful for ZIO projects.
 It provides high-level SBT utilities that simplify the development of ZIO applications.

 @PROJECT_BADGES@